Climate change and health

 What is the impact of climate change on health?

 Although global warming may bring some localized benefits, such as fewer winter deaths in temperate climates and increased food production in certain areas, the overall health effects of a changing climate are likely to be overwhelmingly negative.
-Climate change affects social determinants of health – clean air, safe drinking water, sufficient food and secure shelter.
+Climate change affects social and environmental determinants of health – clean air, safe drinking water, sufficient food and secure shelter.

 Extreme high air temperatures contribute directly to deaths from cardiovascular and respiratory disease, particularly among elderly people.
 In the heat wave of summer 2003 in Europe for example, more than 70 000 excess deaths were recorded2.